BDC Hamburger Icon

 Did You Know?Did you know

-Some companies rebrand after tracking industry trends and identifying a new position in the marketplace, allowing them to expand their target audience and stand out from the crowd.
+Some companies rebrand after tracking industry trends and identifying a new marketplace position.
+A rebrand lets them expand their target audience and stand out from the crowd.

 When is it time for a business to rebrand?

-If your brand isn’t sparking interest with consumers the way it used to, and you feel you may be losing your position in the marketplace, it may perhaps be time to consider a change.
+If your brand isn’t sparking interest with consumers the way it used to and you’re at risk of losing your marketplace position — or it’s already slipping — it may be time to consider a change.
 A rebrand can boost online awareness of your brand and garner renewed interest.

-With a change in company leadership often comes a shift in philosophy and approach.
-This shift may warrant the need for an image overhaul that best aligns with those new values.
+A change in company leadership often comes with a shift in philosophy and approach.
+This transition may warrant an image overhaul that best aligns with those new values.

 A thorough rebrand — from corporate name and logo changes to employee training and focus adjustments — is often an integral part of a leadership shift.
 If your business has recently changed hands, rebranding is likely to follow.